spmeesseman/vscode-taskexplorer/README.md

 ## Features

 * Check out the [todo list](https://github.com/spmeesseman/vscode-taskexplorer/blob/master/.todo)
+* v1.14 - Support for grunt and gulp task files not located in the project root
 * v1.13 - Multiple task files of the same type are now placed within a group node for less clutter in folder level nodes
 * v1.12 - Script Task Provider - Open and launch bash, batch, perl, powershell, python, ruby, and nsis scripts
 * v1.11 - N/A - Obsolete Batch Task Provider replaced by v1.12 ScriptProvider